microsoft/pxt/common-docs/github/classroom.md

 There are different ways to use repositories, in order of complexity:

 * [public assignments](/github/public-assignments) using public repositories.
 Easy to setup but code is public.
-* [private assignments](/github/private-assigments) using private repositories.
+* [private assignments](/github/private-assignments) using private repositories.
 More setup steps but code is only visible to student and teacher.
 * [GitHub classroom](https://classroom.github.com) provides an integrated classroom management system that automates a lot of the repository creation steps.

 ### ~hint

-#### GitHub Classroom and MakeCode

-Make sure to grant organization access to the [Microsoft MakeCode for GitHub](https://github.com/settings/connections/applications/1919c4da46b6e87c4469) application.

-### ~

 ## GitHub Explorer